Tough straits: Americans and the world respond.

 I want to open this note by expressing my gratitude for your friendship, and appreciation for the confidence you have shown in me over the years.
 For many, the holiday season invites a moment of pause and reflection.
 As it stands, I find myself looking out at a rapidly reordering world.
 From tenuous truces in…

-More Info about Fragile peace, a challenging chess board.The following piece first appeared in BRINK, a publication focused on presenting perspectives from experts on risk and resilience around the world.
+Read More about U.S./ Mexico: Reeling, but moving to reopen.The following piece first appeared in BRINK, a publication focused on presenting perspectives from experts on risk and resilience around the world.
 You can find it here, or for the piece as submitted and with hyperlinks, continue reading.
 In August 2017, trade negotiators from the United States, Mexico, and Canada met for the first time in Mexico City to begin hashing…

 Read More about USMCA: Shaping the Region’s Trade RealitiesDecember 31, 2019 will mark the end of another year and decade.
 Across the United States, Latin America, and the world, the 2010s were challenging times, with booms and busts, elections and impeachments, and unceasing volatility.
 It was the decade of left and right populism, mass migration, large-scale corruption (and anti-corruption efforts), persistent inequality, and continuously weak…